jopokemine/Dissertation/README.md

 git clone https://github.com/jopokemine/Dissertation.git
 ```

 Next, you will need to download the datasets, which can be found under the datasets heading.
+They should be placed in the folder `chatbot/data`.

 Once the datasets are installed into the datasets folder, run the following to train a chatbot:
 ```